-In addition, Craig is a board member of Blue Grass Tomorrow, a consultant for the Blue Grass Area Development District, a member of the PRISM Editorial Board for Eastern Kentucky University, and the coach of the Madison United Soccer Association and the Berea Youth Baseball League.
+In addition, Craig is a board member of Blue Grass Tomorrow, a consultant for the Blue Grass Area Development District, a member of the PRISM Editorial Board for Eastern Kentucky University, and recently retired from coaching soccer in several schools and county leagues for over 25 years.

 In April 2006 Craig was North American recipient of the prestigious Goldman Environmental Prize.
 Craig received a BA in Philosophy from Eastern Kentucky University, and in May 2008 was also awarded an honorary doctorate degree in Humanities from the University.
 Craig lives in Berea, Kentucky with his wife and near his two children and two grandchildren.